-From Innovating Lean Six Sigma by Kimberly Watson-Hemphill.
+Excerpt from Innovating Lean Six Sigma co-authored by Kimberly Watson-Hemphill.

 The employees wanted to believe that the new management team was serious about this, but they were not easily convinced.
 The starting point was to create better alignment from top to bottom.

 Everyone was educated about the new vision for the companys future and why the old way of doing business was unsustainable given current market conditions.
 More important, though, this message was backed up with leadership behaviors that demonstrated support every single day.